• Menu

 We may earn income from links in this post.
 Please read this Disclosure for details.

-If you’re planning a beach vacation and are worried about the current seaweed conditions in Cancun and Riviera-Maya, this post has important information about seaweed season, an update on the Cancun seaweed problem and details on sargassum seaweed in 2023 and the seaweed forecast for 2023.
+If you’re planning a beach vacation and are worried about the current seaweed conditions in Cancun and Riviera-Maya, this post has important information about seaweed season.

 Over the past 10 years, I’ve personally walked the beaches of Mexico’s Caribbean coast during seaweed season many times.

-While the quantity of seaweed coming to shore varies every year, I’ve learned that certain beaches have more sargassum seaweed than others.
+While the quantity of seaweed coming to shore varies every year, certain beaches have more sargassum seaweed than others.

-So, here are some tips on planning the best beach vacation to Cancun and Riviera Maya in 2023!
+Here are my expert tips on planning the best beach vacation to Cancun and Riviera Maya in 2024!

 It includes suggestions on how to find the best beaches for swimming, even during the height of seaweed season in Cancun.